-As new roadways are planned and developed within the city, they must be reviewed for compatibility with neighborhoods, footprint sensibility within hillside and sensitive environmental areas, and safety.
+Considerations As new roadways are planned and developed within the city, they must be reviewed for compatibility with neighborhoods, footprint sensibility within hillside and sensitive environmental areas, and safety.
 In addition, all new roads must adhere to requirements found in the city codes, standards, and the official Master Transportation map.
 Subdivisions must have collector road access for local street access.
 As the street system is further developed, it is critical that the realities of living on a mountainside are considered.
 Grades must be minimized where possible.
-Neighborhoods need multiple access points onto the city street system to provide alternatives during winter weather and the ability to efficiently evacuate neighborhoods in an emergency such as a gas leak or threat of wildfire.
+Neighborhoods need multiple access points onto the city street system to provide alternatives during winter weather and the ability to efficiently evacuate neighborhoods in an emergency.
+Strategies

 Secure right-of-way prior to or concurrent with land development.
 Coordinate land use and transportation planning to maximize appropriate land development.
 Anticipate long-range financial demands and search for additional methods for street improvement funding.
 Determine if outlying potential development could degrade existing streets and consider actions to limit or concentrate future land use densities, if required.
 Identify and prioritize roads within the city that need improved safety.
-Mitigation of such roadway could include additional signage, redesign, closure, privatization, etc.
+Mitigation of such roadway could include additional signage, redesign, closure, privatization, etc. Transportation Map

-Complete a traffic study when a major development is proposed.

-Transportation Map

-PEDESTRIAN, BICYCLE, AND TRAIL FACILITIES ELEMENT

-Pedestrian, bike, and trail facilities are an integral part of the vision for Elk Ridge.
+$[\]hbox{Currently private property, no public access, street typology to be determined}\\$ Produced by Horrocks Engineers Staff Map 5 Pedestrian, Bicycle, and Trail Facilities Element Element Objective Pedestrian, bike, and trail facilities are an integral part of the vision for Elk Ridge.
 This element provides direction to city planners regarding facilities that support and encourage safe, interconnecting, non-motorized travel throughout the city; gaining mountain access; and connecting to adjacent community trail systems.

-Elk Ridge did not require developers to install sidewalks and did not envision the need for a trail system in its early days.
+Background Elk Ridge did not require developers to install sidewalks and did not envision the need for a trail system in its early days.
 There have been great strides forward with a variety of appropriate pathways (sidewalks and trails) in support of non-motorized travel throughout the city.
 In the early days, access to the mountains/wilderness areas seemed to be available to the public.
 People simply were neither aware nor respectful of private property ownership.
 Access to the mountains and the wilderness area on the south end of the city is currently restricted.
+Trail Classification Shared Roadway Shared roadway trails consist of a designated pathway running adjacent to travel lanes of streets without a physical separation between the two.
+These pathways are prominently identified by signage and markings within the path to indicate the intended purpose.
+This is the least desirable of all trail implementation due to the proximity to motorized traffic.
+It is most applicable within older areas of the city that have no sidewalks but may also be appropriate on other roadways in minimal traffic areas.
+Shared roadway trails must be designed for both pedestrian and bicycle traffic.